tldr-pages/tldr/pages/common/z.md

 # z

-> Tracks your most used directories, based on 'frecency'.
-After a short learning phase, z will take you to the most 'frecent' directory that matches ALL of the regexes given on the command line, in order.
+> Tracks your most used directories and enable quick jumping using regexes from the CLI.

-- Change directory to most frecent dir matching foo:
+- Go to a directory that contains "foo":

 `z foo`

-- Change directory to most frecent dir matching foo, then bar:
+- Go to a directory that contains "foo" and then "bar":

 `z foo bar`

-- Change directory to highest ranked dir matching foo:
+- Go to the highest ranked directory matching foo:

 `z -r foo`

-- Change directory to most recently accessed dir matching foo:
+- Go to the most recently accessed directory matching foo:

 `z -t foo`

-- List all dirs matching foo (by frecency):
+- List all directories matching foo (from z datafile):

 `z -l foo`